brian-carroll/elm_c_wasm/README.md

 [guide-type-vars]: https://guide.elm-lang.org/types/reading_types.html#constrained-type-variables

 To facilitate this, we insert a "tag" as metadata into the byte level representation of every Elm value.
-The tag is a 4-bit number carrying some type-related information that is needed for kernel functions that operate on constrained type variable values.
+The tag is a 4-bit number carrying information about the type and memory layout of the value.
 For example, the low-level implementation for `++` needs to know whether its arguments are Lists or Strings because the memory layout for each is totally different.
 Using the tag data, it can decide which of two code branches to execute.

 | Tag  |   Name   | **number** | **comparable** | **appendable** |
 | :--: | :------: | :--------: | :------------: | :------------: |